 What is the role of the community counselor?

-The community counselor assists the Fellows in their personal growth and spiritual journey during their year of service.
-Through weekly gatherings, the counselor provides guidance, support and assistance to the Fellows.
-He/she helps the Fellows develop norms for living together in intentional community and facilitates discussions helping the Fellows deal with the challenges of working with the poor and disenfranchised.
+The community counselor assists the interns in their personal growth and spiritual journey during their year of service.
+Through weekly gatherings, the counselor provides guidance, support and assistance to the interns.
+He/she helps the interns develop norms for living together in intentional community and facilitates discussions helping the interns deal with the challenges of working with the poor and disenfranchised.

 How Did WSC Begin?

-The Westmoreland Volunteer Corps WVC was founded in Bethesda, MD, by Westmoreland Congregational United Church of Christ in 1985 as an extension of the church's statement of purpose: "Our ideal is a church of the open mind, the aspiring soul, and the social vision, which ever seeks to express, in all ways of life, the mind and spirit of Jesus . . . and to labor together for the betterment of humankind . . ."
+The Westmoreland Volunteer Corps (recently changed Volunteer to Service) was founded in Bethesda, MD, by Westmoreland Congregational United Church of Christ in 1985 as an extension of the church's statement of purpose: "Our ideal is a church of the open mind, the aspiring soul, and the social vision, which ever seeks to express, in all ways of life, the mind and spirit of Jesus . . . and to labor together for the betterment of humankind . . ."
 Since its beginning, the Westmoreland Volunteer Corps has placed more than 100 volunteers in a wide variety of social service agencies.
-The name was recently changed to Westmoreland Service Corps.

 How Is WSC Governed And Funded?

 The WSC has several sources of support.
-The host agencies for each year's Volunteers provide support.
+The host agencies for each year's interns provide support.
 The Westmoreland Congregational United Church of Christ provides convenient housing at a favorable rate.
-WVC board members, other individuals, and private fund-raising activities are a third source of funding.
+WSC board members, other individuals, and private fund-raising activities are a third source of funding.